tariq7299/ArabicApp/to-do.md

 - Change the english font of the app from britich to somethign sexy
 - Use `@include media-breakpoint-up(){}` instead of evfy media query
 - fix `downloadable font: download failed (font-family: "Alata" style:normal weight:400 stretch:100 src index:0): status=2152398850 source: https://fonts.gstatic.com/s/alata/v10/PbytFmztEwbIoce9zqYzQ1OW.woff2`
+- Create courses page
+- Add Arabic Alphabit letters in the background
+- Fix the hero section bacground (You can just/simply change the background color from blue to like creamy ! with gradient ! and then change the color of the nav bar to like white or green ? or maybe make it primary green at first when user loads the page and then make it creamy !! )

 ## NavBar